vijayanajay/simplest/docs/roadmap.md

 * **Details**:
     1.  **Advanced Optimizers**:
         * Integrate Bayesian Optimization, Genetic Algorithms, or Particle Swarm Optimization into `meqsap_optimizer`.
 These can be more efficient for the potentially large and complex parameter spaces of combined, regime-aware strategies.
+        * This will be achieved by leveraging the advanced samplers and algorithms available within `Optuna`.
-    2.  **Enhanced Explainability**:
+    2.  **Enhanced Explainability (Leveraging `Optuna`'s visualization tools where applicable)**:
         * Improve `meqsap_strategy_doctor`'s diagnostic output: Provide more detailed reasoning for identified flaws and chosen modifications.
         * Log the decision tree/path of the improvement loop: "Strategy A failed due to X. Tried modification M1, performance became P1.
 Tried M2, performance became P2.
 Selected M2 because..."
-        * Visualization: If possible, visualize parameter sensitivity or feature importance (if any ML components are ever added, though current plan is heuristic).
+        * Visualization: If possible, visualize parameter sensitivity or feature importance (if any ML components are ever added, though current plan is heuristic). `Optuna` offers plots like parameter importance, optimization history, etc.
         * Reporting: The final report should clearly articulate the "story" of how the strategy was improved, citing specific data points (e.g., "Reduced whipsaw losses by 15% by adding ADX filter, improving Sharpe from 0.5 to 0.8 in ranging periods for MSFT.").
 * **Python Library Candidate**: `meqsap_optimizer` (enhancements), `meqsap_strategy_doctor` (enhancements).

 ---
 ### Phase 10: Analyst-in-the-Loop Interface & Strategy Management

 * **Goal**: Provide a more refined interface for analysts to guide the automated discovery, review system suggestions, and manage the library of generated strategies.
+This phase could also introduce advanced portfolio construction techniques using `skfolio`.
 * **Building on**: All previous phases.
 * **Details**:
     1.  **Interactive CLI Enhancements (if not a web UI)**: